Income Statement

 Interest Expense

-Interest expense is a financial expense.
-It reflects the interest amount paid during the quarter or year on the debt carried on the balance sheet.
+Interest expense is a financial expense that reflects the interest amount paid on the debt carried on the balance sheet.

 Let’s assume a company is selling a machine that it originally paid $1,000,000 for, and at the point of the sale, the machine is still worth $400,000 according to the balance sheet.
 If the company sells the machine for $500,000, it would record the difference of $100,000 as a gain on the income statement.
 Alternatively, if the company sold the machine for only $300,000, it would record a loss of $100,000 on the income statement.